Naereen/slides/2019_04__Presentation_IEEE_WCNC__Demo_ICT_2018/slides.md

 - We implemented a demonstration of a simple IoT network
 - Using open-source software (GNU Radio) and USRP boards from Ettus Research / National Instrument
 - In a wireless ALOHA-based protocol, IoT devices are able to improve their network access efficiency by using *embedded* *decentralized* *low-cost* machine learning algorithms
+  (so simple implementation that it can be run on IoT device side)
 - The Multi-Armed Bandit model fits well for this problem
 - Our demonstration shows that using the simple UCB algorithm can lead to great empirical improvement in terms of successful transmission rate for the IoT devices